balkrishnarawool/spring-ai-examples/pgvector-with-starter/README.md

 `mvn spring-boot:run`

 When you start the app, it adds some data to the vector_store table.
-So if you are reusing the container, make sure to first wide the data out with `TRUNCATE TABLE public.vector_store;`.
+So if you are reusing the container, make sure to first wipe the data out with `TRUNCATE TABLE public.vector_store;`.
 Otherwise, it will add the same data once again.

 5. Test using curl.

-`curl "localhost:8080/search?query=Square"`
+`curl "localhost:8000/search?query=Square"`

-`curl "localhost:8080/search?query=what%20is%20square?"`
+`curl "localhost:8000/search?query=what%20is%20square?"`

-`curl "localhost:8080/search?query=multiply"`
+`curl "localhost:8000/search?query=multiply"`

-`curl "localhost:8080/search?query=toss%20a%20coin"`
+`curl "localhost:8000/search?query=toss%20a%20coin"`

-`curl "localhost:8080/search?query=a%20random%20number"`
+`curl "localhost:8000/search?query=a%20random%20number"`